Women’s Super League braced for epic title battle - but will Arsenal even be involved? | Goal.com

 Casey Stoney’s side had lost only once this season and that came away at Chelsea.

-Had Arsenal picked up a win at home to Manchester City, then, they could have closed the gap to the top three – who are all currently on course to earn Women’s Champions League football next season – to just four points, with a game in hand.
+Had Arsenal picked up a win at home to Manchester City, then, they could have closed the gap to the top three – who are all currently on course to earn Women’s Champions League football next season – to just one point, with a game in hand.

 The gap to the top two, Chelsea and United, would have been six points, with a game in hand over the former and two over the latter.
 It would have still been a big task, but victory would have given Montemurro's side a real glimmer of hope.